Insulin inhalation, rapid acting Side Effects

 For the Consumer

 Applies to insulin inhalation, rapid acting: inhalation aerosol powder

-You should check with your doctor immediately if any of these side effects occur when taking insulin inhalation, rapid acting:More common:
+Check with your doctor immediately if any of the following side effects occur while taking insulin inhalation, rapid acting:More common

 - blurred vision